chubbyhippo/kanata-settings/README.md

 ## After editing the config

+Edit the platform's file — `wins/kanata.kbd` or `mac/kanata.kbd` — and run
-Run `kanata --cfg kanata.kbd --check` first — a config that fails the check won't load, so the running instance keeps working.
+`kanata --cfg <file> --check` first: a config that fails the check won't load, so the running instance keeps working.
 Then copy the file to where the launcher reads it — `%USERPROFILE%\kanata.kbd` (win) or `/etc/kanata/mac.kbd` (mac) — and restart kanata to apply: re-run `kanata.bat` (win) or
 `sudo launchctl kickstart -k system/dev.kanata.kanata` (mac).
-The platform blocks mean each OS only validates its own branch — check on the machine you're editing for.
+The two files share one design — a change to the layers, combos, templates, or timings lands in BOTH, kept line-comparable on purpose; only the alias values, the `defsrc`/`plain` rows, and the mac F-row differ.

 ## Troubleshooting